 Who Should Apply

 The fellowship is open to anyone, regardless of formal credentials.
+We expect strong applications from:

-Data analysts, economists, and applied researchers
+- •Data analysts, economists, and applied researchers

-Predoctoral researchers, master’s students, or advanced undergraduates
+- •Predoctoral researchers, master's students, or advanced undergraduates

-Journalists or investigative researchers
+- •Journalists or investigative researchers

-Independent scholars or practitioners with strong analytical skills
+- •Independent scholars or practitioners with strong analytical skills

 No degree or institutional affiliation is required.
 Selection will be based on the proposal itself.